MathyouMB/Shoptography/README.md

 ## 🔐 Security

-All available GraphQL operations have error handling to prevent any internal errors from being exposed to Users.
+All available GraphQL operations have error handling to prevent any internal errors from being exposed to users.

 To verify a user's identity, the API uses JWT tokens.
 A user can receive their JWT Token by using the `login` mutation.